TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Appendix

 We observe that the above scheme is additively homomorphic if we expand the added ciphertext with the used parameters $t$ during encryption.
 Note that for the analysis, we select the value $t$ uniformly random and attach it to the ciphertext.
 However, in our practical system, we do not attach each parameter $t$ to the ciphertext and can select $t$ based on the time-counter without compromising the security.
 As long as the selected values for $t$ are unique (i.e., do not repeat) the security guarantees remain intact.
-Furthermore, we can reduce the number of key derivations for decryption on in-range aggregated ciphertexts by canceling out the keys in between.

 To prove the CPA-security of our scheme, we first analyze our key derivation function based on a tree data structure and show that the function is similar to a pseudorandom function.
 In a second step, we show that our encoding in the encryption step, which requires two evaluations of a pseudorandom function, can be reduced to a single pseudorandom function.
 Finally, we proof the CPA-security on the simplified scheme, which is similar to the scheme analyzed in~\cite{castelluccia2009}.